Fr0sT-Brutal/awesome-pascal/README.md

 * [New Audio Components (NewAC)](http://code.google.com/p/newac) designed to help your Delphi programs perform different sound processing tasks.
 With NewAC you can play audio stored in many formats (wav, Ogg Vorbis, FLAC, Monkey Audio, WavPack, MP3, Windows WMA, DTS, AC-3 (Dobly Surround), VOB (DVD files)).
 // *Playback, recording, tag read/write, some audio editing tasks and conversions*

+* [DSPack](https://code.google.com/p/dspack) is a set of Components and class to write Multimedia Applications using MS Direct Show and DirectX technologies.

 * [Graphics32](http://sourceforge.net/projects/graphics32) designed for fast 32-bit graphics handling on Delphi, Kylix and Lazarus.
 Optimized for 32-bit pixel formats, it provides fast operations with pixels and graphic primitives, and in most cases Graphics32 outperforms the standard TCanvas classes.
 It is almost a hundred times faster in per-pixel access and about 2–5 times faster in drawing lines.

 * [GraphicEx](http://www.delphi-gems.com/index.php/libs/graphicex-library) is an addendum to Delphi's Graphics.pas to enable your application to load many common image formats.
 This library is primarily designed to load images as background (buttons, forms, toolbars) and textures (DirectX, OpenGL) or for image browsing and editing purposes as long as you don't need to save images.